annavanharmelen/Location-by-colour-null-cue-experiment/README.md

 # ***[work in progress]***

-A temporal visuo-motor working memory task, designed to measure gaze bias during a non-informative retro cue, programmed in Python.
+A temporal visuo-motor working memory task with a 2-by-2 design (location-by-colour), designed to measure gaze bias during an uninformative retro cue, programmed in Python.

 ## Author
 Made by Anna van Harmelen in 2024, based on previous code by Anna van Harmelen, see: [Null-cue-gaze-bias-experiment-main](https://github.com/annavanharmelen/Null-cue-gaze-bias-experiment).